Direct Injection Tuning: What Actually Makes Power and What Will Bite You

 Key Takeaways

-- Direct injection delivers fuel at 150–350 bar directly into the combustion chamber, enabling higher compression ratios, better atomisation, and precise fuel metering — but this precision makes the system more complex to tune than port injection.
+- Direct injection delivers fuel at 100 to 350 bar directly into the combustion chamber, enabling higher compression ratios, better atomization, and precise fuel metering, but this precision makes the system more complex to tune than port injection.

-- Successful DI tuning requires access to injection timing, rail pressure targets, and injector characterisation data — not just standard fuel and ignition maps.
+- Successful DI tuning requires access to injection timing, rail pressure targets, and injector characterization data, not just standard fuel and ignition maps.
 Confirm your tuning platform supports these parameters before starting.

 - Every DI tune must account for the supporting systems: intake, exhaust, intercooling, and fuel pump capacity all set the ceiling for what the tune can safely achieve.